 Participating countries followed the PIAAC Technical Standards and Guidelines in providing the data necessary for creating replicate weights.
-All participating countries in PIAAC were responsible for defining variance strata and variance units.
+All participating countries in PIAAC Round 1 were responsible for defining variance strata and variance units.
+In Round 2 the Consortium defined variance strata and variance units for countries.
 The specification of variance strata and variance units must conform to the design assumptions of a replication method and should be determined by the type of sampling design that was used to collect the data (e.g., whether or not stratification was used and how many PSUs were in each stratum).
 In addition, in some cases the sampling strata and PSUs had to be grouped to reduce the number of replicates to fit the sample design into a replication design that followed the PIAAC standards.